tmpim/osusig/README.md

 This is a signature generator written in PHP for osu!next style signatures.
 The design is based on flyte's design.
 Live version with the generator can be found [here](http://cc.nuclearstorm.net/osusig).

 ## Usage
-The generator itself is in `class/generator.php`.
+The generator itself is in `sig.php`.
 It accepts the following parameters:

 * `uname` - **required** The username of the user you want to generate a signature for
 * `colour` - **required** The background and stroke colour of the signature.
 Can take the name of any file in the templates directory, e.g. `pink`.